hedera-dev/hedera-agent-kit/docs/HEDERAPLUGINS.md

 - **Core HTS Plugin**: Tools for Hedera Token Service operations
 - **Core Queries Plugin**: Tools for querying Hedera network data

+See [an example of how to create a plugin](../typescript/examples/plugin/example-plugin.ts) as well as how they can be used to build with using [Langchain](../typescript/examples/langchain/plugin-tool-calling-agent.ts) or using the [Vercel AI SDK](../typescript/examples/ai-sdk/plugin-tool-calling-agent.ts)

 Plugins can be found in [typescript/src/plugins](../typescript/src/plugins)